drishlekh/Movie-WatchList-API/README.md

 Start the FastAPI server with:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`uvicorn main:app --reload`
+* uvicorn main:app --reload

-*   Visit [http://localhost:8000](http://localhost:8000) in your browser to use the app.
+* Visit http://localhost:8000 in your browser to use the app.

-*   Access the interactive API docs at [http://localhost:8000/docs](http://localhost:8000/docs) or use Postman.
+* Access the interactive API docs at http://localhost:8000/docs or use Postman.

 API Overview